- The Red Sox are favored to win the American League Pennant for the second straight season in 2019

 - Can the Astros dethrone the defending champs with another 100-win campaign?

 - Will New York steal Boston’s thunder by landing All-Star free agent Manny Machado?

 Thought the American League Pennant race was tight in 2018?
 Just wait for next year.
-The Red Sox, Astros, and Yankees all have a legitimate chance of advancing to the World Series according to the latest odds at MyBookie.
+The Red Sox, Astros, and Yankees all have a legitimate chance of advancing to the World Series according to the latest odds.

-The online sportsbook is giving the defending champions a slight edge at +270, but Houston (+280) and New York (+320) figure to be nipping at their heels all season long.
+The online sportsbooks are giving the defending champions a slight edge at +270, but Houston (+280) and New York (+320) figure to be nipping at their heels all season long.

 2019 American League Pennant Odds

 |Which Team Will Win the 2019 American League Pennant?||Odds|